cran-task-views/Spatial/Spatial.md

 From the release of `r pkg("sf", priority = "core")`, these modern vector representations are to be preferred.
 For spatial raster data, the representations proposed in `r pkg("stars", priority = "core")` and `r pkg("terra", priority = "core")` suit overlapping but slightly different requirements.
+Conversion between objects of classes defined by `r pkg("sf")`, `r pkg("stars")`, `r pkg("terra")` and the legacy `r pkg("sp") packages are available, and are described in [Conversions between different spatial classes in R](https://geocompr.github.io/post/2021/spatial-classes-conversion/).

 Complementary initiatives are ongoing to support better handling of geographic metadata in R.